Skip to main content

 The Gold tier has a point threshold of 300 points, so the customer is downgraded to the Bronze tier after the Gold tier is reevaluated.

-With soft downgrade, the customer enters the tier below their current tier after it is reevaluated.
+With this downgrade method, the customer enters the tier below their current tier after the tier is reevaluated and the customer doesn't have enough points to remain in it.

 For example, a customer enters the Gold tier with 350 points.
 They immediately redeem 200 points and now have 150 points left.